Student Spotlight: Lucy Montalbano

-“I have become much more adept at handling and diffusing situations with different personality types, and my love for and knowledge of food science has increased due to the efficient way my instructors have covered the teaching material,” she said.
-“Networking is also a huge part of what I’ve seen in this field, and I have made many new friendships and connections through the program.”
+“I became much more adept at handling and diffusing situations with different personality types, and my love for and knowledge of food science increased due to the efficient way my instructors covered the teaching material,” she said.
+“Networking is also a huge part of what I’ve seen in this field, and I made many new friendships and connections through the program.”

 She highly recommends College of DuPage to any students considering the Culinary Arts program.

 “COD offers a brilliant, affordable program that is the marvel of other schools for both its convenience and excellence,” she said.
 “Personally, I feel that the instructors and chefs really work with you and help you in your studies.
 I’ve heard many times throughout my classes that we can always learn something new.

 “The instructors are marvelous and you can see that they really want to help you succeed.
 I absolutely loved my time at COD and urge others to consider it.”